pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 the data when `copy=False`, but returns a new object referencing the same data instead of updating the calling object), adding to the inconsistencies.
 This keyword is also redundant now with the introduction of Copy-on-Write.

-Given the above reasons, we are convinced that there is no need for neither the `inplace` nor the `copy` keyword (except for a small subset of methods that can actually update data inplace).
+Given the above reasons, we are convinced that there is no need for neither the `inplace` nor the `copy` keyword, except for a small subset of methods that can actually update data inplace.
 Removing those keywords will give a more consistent and less confusing API.
 Removing the `copy` keyword is covered by PDEP-7 about Copy-on-Write, and this PDEP will focus on the `inplace` keyword.

-Thus, in this PDEP, we aim to standardize behavior across methods to make control of inplace-ness of operations consistent, and compatible with Copy-on-Write.
+Thus, in this PDEP, we aim to standardize behavior across methods to make control of inplace-ness of methods consistent, and compatible with Copy-on-Write.

 Note: there are also operations (not methods) that work inplace in pandas, such as indexing (